 However, the AdC's decisions demonstrate a certain concern towards mitigating the eventual anticompetitive effect of IPRs, which allows for some expected developments at national level in this area.
 In any case, it is likely that the AdC and national courts will closely follow the EC and ECJ approach.

-In addition, the report on Digital Issues, mentioned above, may pave the way for a new approach to intellectual property within the context of digital markets, or even the potential widening of an intellectual property approach to realities not originally covered by IPRs, such as access to big data.
+In addition, the report on digital issues and recent focus on innovation, in the context of the covid-19 pandemic, mentioned above, may pave the way for a new approach to intellectual property within the context of digital markets (but not only), or even the potential widening of an intellectual property approach to realities not originally covered by IPRs, such as access to big data.

-1 Tânia Luísa Faria is a counsel, Margot Lopes Martins is a junior associate and Manuel Franqueira Dias is a trainee lawyer at Uría Menéndez – Proença de Carvalho.
+1 Tânia Luísa Faria is a counsel and Margot Lopes Martins is a junior associate at Uría Menéndez – Proença de Carvalho.

 2 Law No. 19/2012, of 8 May 2012.